Burning Mouth Syndrome Causes and Treatments

 Some people describe it as the feeling you get when you scald your mouth by eating or drinking something very hot.
 However, there aren’t any visible symptoms in your mouth such as redness or inflammation, and despite the burning sensation the affected areas don’t feel hot to the touch.

 Sometimes called by another name such as glossodynia, glossopyrosis or scalded mouth syndrome, BMS can be accompanied by other symptoms such as a dry mouth (subjective xerostomia), an unpleasant metallic or bitter taste (dysgeusia) or feelings of numbness.

 The condition is far more common in women than in men.
 One study of more than 48,000 people revealed 1.6 per cent of men and 5.5 per cent of women had BMS, and that the syndrome wasn’t found at all in men under 40 or women under 30 (i).
-Experts at the Eastman Dental Hospital, University College London Hospitals also claim they see about two or three patients with BMS each week, and that the syndrome is more common in women who are around menopause age.
+Experts at the Royal National ENT and Eastman Dental Hospitals, University College London Hospitals also claim they see about two or three patients with BMS each week, and that the syndrome is more common in women who are around menopause age (ii).

 How long does it last?

 BMS symptoms can vary from mild to severe, with moderate pain being the most common.
 You may have symptoms continuously throughout the day and even at night, which can make it difficult for you to get a good night’s sleep.
 Classic BMS is when you don’t have any symptoms when you wake, but the symptoms start to appear as the day progresses and are most intense by the evening.
 It’s also possible to have symptoms coming and going during the day and night.

 BMS is usually a long-term condition, and according to the Oral Health Foundation it could affect you for months, years or perhaps the rest of your life (iii).

 Meanwhile other features of BMS can also include the following:

 • Fissured tongue (cracks and grooves on the tongue)